 - unlawful acts (police)

-- occupational health and safety complaints (eg Workplace Health & Safety Officer and QLS’ Insurer)
+- occupational health and safety complaints (eg Workplace Health & Safety Officer and QLS’s Insurer)

 - when otherwise required by law (eg court order).